-Eligible developments include those in which either (1) the majority of units are newly constructed-including those that are adaptively reused from a non-housing use-or (2) existing units are neither currently income-restricted nor occupied and will be rehabilitated.
+Eligible developments include those in which either (1) the majority of units are newly constructed-including those that are adaptively reused from a non-housing use-or (2) existing units are neither currently income-restricted nor occupied and will be substantially rehabilitated.
 General occupancy housing is that which is not restricted to any specific population such as seniors or service-enriched populations referenced in the Service-Enriched Housing pool.

-Three-Bedroom Units
+Four-Bedroom Units

-All projects competing in the New Affordability - General Occupancy pool must designate at least 10% of total units as three-bedroom units.
+All projects competing in the New Affordability - General Occupancy pools must designate at least 5% of units as four-bedroom units.